G3viz/g3lollipop.js/README.md

 ### 3.5 Color palettes

-`g3-lollipop` package includes 37 built-in color schemes for categorical data.
+`g3-lollipop` package includes 37 built-in color palettes for categorical data.
 These color palettes can be used for lollipops ([demo1](https://bl.ocks.org/phoeguo/2868503a074a6441b5ae6d987f150d48)) or protein domains ([demo2](https://bl.ocks.org/phoeguo/de79b9ce9bda958173af9891ab7aec93)).
 The full list of these palettes are shown in this [dome](https://bl.ocks.org/phoeguo/81dffe0c7c6c8caae06f6a5f60c70d19).

 <br/>
 <div align="right">